radicalbit/NSDb/README.md

 ## Contributing

 If you're feeling courageous enough and want to contribute to NSDb You are very welcome!
-Please take a look to our [Contributing Doc](docs/Contributing.md) for info on how to open tasks or bugs, build from source, run tests and open pull requests.
+Please take a look at our [Contributing Doc](docs/Contributing.md) for info on how to open tasks or bugs, build from source, run tests and open pull requests.